YashGothi/FeedbackFortify-Empowering-Verified-User-Feedback/README.md

 ## Usage

-Upon loading the application, users are presented with a form to fill out their inquiry details.
+Upon loading the application, users are given a form to fill out their inquiry details.
 After submitting their phone number, they receive an OTP and must enter it to verify their identity.
 Once verified, their inquiry is saved, and they receive a notification.

 Contact